 There more than likely won’t be a ton of fish to see, but it’s still an extraordinary experience to see the eerie underwater world of cenotes.

-There are tons of places to snorkel in Mexico, and the good news is that you can find great snorkeling all over the large country, especially now you know where to go.
+There are tons of places to snorkel in Mexico, and the good news is that you can find the best snorkeling in Mexico all over the large country, especially now you know where to go.

 There are four bodies of water that touch Mexico and the sea life varies in each of the bodies of water, so if you have the chance, you should snorkel them all.